Entanglion/entanglion-spoe/README.md

 1. Add one resource token to each discovered planet containing a resource, up to a maximum of three resources.
 2. Discard all engine cards in engine control.
 3. Retrieve any played PROBE cards.
+4. Players may discard any number of engine tiles from their hand.
+Redraw engine tiles equal to the number of engine tiles discarded.

 ## Spaceship Encounters
 Centarious and Superious are lawful, peaceful galaxies.
 Spaceships from opposing fleets may encounter each other in these galaxies with no effect.